 Arrest records are reports created when someone was detained by the police.
-They retain personal information about the suspect and details on the alleged crime, including charge/offense, arrest report, arrest date, crime location, related infractions, mugshots, source state, charge category, case type, number, and criminal court name.
+They retain personal information about the suspect and details on the alleged crime, such as charge/offense, arrest report, arrest date, crime location, related infractions, mugshots, source state, charge category, case type, number, and criminal court name.

 Criminal warrants are issued by a judge and can be criminal complaints, court summons, or arrests due to outstanding criminal or civil warrants.
 When engaging in a criminal warrant check, expect the following data: offender's name, date of birth, identifying marks, race, basic physical features, current address, bond type, warrant location, and warrant type.